-In 2012 annual research of marine mammal distribution and numbers in dedicated special surveys using research aircraft, research and commercial fisheries vessels, as well in the coastal zones (on base of small boats and coastal sightings using) as in the open area of the Barents Sea, will be continued.
-The main purpose these surveys are study of marine mammal role in the Barents Sea ecosystem including influence upon fisheries as top predators.
+In 2014 annual research of marine mammal distribution and numbers in dedicated surveys will be continued using specially equipped aircraft, research and commercial fisheries vessels in the coastal zones (on base of small boats and coastal sightings using) as well as in the open areas of the Barents Sea, White Sea, Kara Sea and Laptev Sea.
+The main purpose of these surveys are to study marine mammal role in the marine ecosystems, including influence upon fisheries as top predators.